CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 ## Crontab definition

 You can use below crontab definition in your Linux Environment.
-You can edşt whatever you like.
+You can edit whatever you like.

 ```bash
 */7 * * * * docker restart notification_service #container name can be edited